 No. Tutors do not correct grammar, punctuation, and capitalization errors on behalf of students; they will only identify them.
 Students must correct errors after they are identified.

-20. Is there any limit for the number of visit per assignments?
+20. Is there any limit for the number of visits per assignments?

 21. Can I bring the rough draft of my paper do the Writing Center?

 Yes.
 Students can visit the Writing Center at any stage of writing starting from generating ideas to reviewing a final draft.

 22. I have not started my paper yet because I have difficulties understanding it.
 Can I visit the Writing Center?

 Yes.
 Tutors will assist you to explain ways that will help you write your assignment.

 23. How can I attend the writing workshops?

 Check our daily schedule uploaded in the Writing Center Canvas page.
 Check and monitor our announcements.
 Then, click on this Google Meet link (https://meet.google.com/fnn-bhko-rtz) to join once the time and date of the workshops is good for you.

 24. I cannot attend the workshop because I have a class at that time.
 Can I arrange a workshop convenient to my own schedule?

 If you cannot attend, you can watch the recorded videos through Google Drive, as well as access exercises and other workshop materials at your convenience at the Writing Center Canvas page.